-If you don't eat eggs or if you're just looking for a new protein-rich breakfast recipe, this vegan chickpea scramble with sautéed zucchini and thyme is a great morning staple.
+If you don't eat eggs or if you're just looking for a new protein-rich breakfast recipe, this gluten free, vegan chickpea scramble with sautéed zucchini and thyme is a great morning staple.

 When I was told I had an egg allergy, I was pretty devastated.
 Eggs were a big breakfast staple in my life.
 Sure, I've now learned to use chia and flax eggs for cooking and baking, but those could never take the place of scrambled eggs in the morning.
 Then I learned about the many wonderful properties of chickpea flour, aka, garbanzo bean flour, besan or gram flour as they call it in India.
 I was happy to see gram flour all over India, making for some great gluten free cooking.
 I decided to grab some chickpea flour and mix it up with some sautéed zucchini and thyme for one of my new breakfast staples.